obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 When Sync downloads a new version of a file, and finds that there are conflicts with the local copy, the changes are merged with Google's diff-match-patch algorithm.

-This normally works well, although sometimes it does sometime just add one version of the file to the other.

 Note that unless you search the sync log for `Merging conflicted file`, there is no visible notification if a conflict has happened, and how it was resolved.

 ### Deleted files